ee292d/udnn/README.md

 Since xsimd is a portable library, you can develop your code on your own Intel/AMD machine.
 However, before you continue to Task 4, make sure that your code can be compiled and executed on an ARM CPU.

-Some layers may require some "tricks" with SIMD implementation.
-For instance, you can pre-compute the mask for drop out layer implementation with a random number generator (this is what actually happens under the hood.)

 ### Task 4: Benchmark your SIMD implementation and further optimization
 You should benchmark your SIMD version of udnn against Tensorflow2 on your